Interstate 14: History

-TxDOT is moving forward with designating I-14 along US 190 from Copperas Cove to I-35 in Belton.
+TxDOT moved forward with designating I-14 along US 190 from Copperas Cove to I-35 in Belton.
 The American Association of State Highway and Transportation Officials (AASHTO) originally denied approval of TxDOT's request for the number at their May 24, 2016, meeting of the Special Committee on US Route Numbering, the body responsible for approving designations in the US Numbered and Interstate highway systems.
 The FHWA and AASHTO subsequently approved the I-14 designation.
 The Texas Transportation Commission made the I-14 number official on January 26, 2017.
 The official signage ceremony was held April 22, 2017, in Killeen, Texas, on the Central Texas College campus.
 More I-14 signs went up over the next few weeks.

 On April 11, 2019, US Representative Babin introduced the I-14 'Forts-to-Ports' bill—which could extend I-14 to Odessa—to the US House of Representatives.

 In August 2021, senators Ted Cruz of Texas and Raphael Warnock of Georgia introduced an amendment to the American Jobs Plan that would designate a corridor of I-14 to connect their respective states.
 The Interstate as envisioned would reach from the Midland–Odessa, Texas, metropolitan area in the west to Augusta, Georgia, in the east.
-The bipartisan legislation aims to connect multiple military installations, including Fort Hood in Killeen, Texas (already connected); Goodfellow Air Force Base in San Angelo, Texas; Fort Polk in Leesville, Louisiana; Camp Beauregard in Pineville, Louisiana; Fort Benning in Columbus, Georgia; Robins Air Force Base in Warner Robins, Georgia; and Fort Gordon west of Augusta, Georgia.
+The bipartisan legislation aims to connect multiple military installations, including Fort Hood in Killeen, Texas (already connected); Goodfellow Air Force Base in San Angelo, Texas; Fort Polk in Leesville, Louisiana; Louisiana National Guard Training Center Pineville (previously Camp Beauregard) in Pineville, Louisiana; Fort Benning in Columbus, Georgia; Robins Air Force Base in Warner Robins, Georgia; and Fort Gordon west of Augusta, Georgia.
 This amendment was included in the final bill approved by the House and Senate and signed by President Joe Biden on November 15, 2021.

 Future

 Existing route

-I-14 has been expanded from four to six lanes in Killeen, Texas, during a widening project that lasted from 2013 to late 2016.
+Prior to being designated as I-14, US 190 was expanded from four to six lanes in Killeen, Texas, during a widening project that lasted from 2013 to late 2016.
 The project was estimated to be completed in 2014 but was delayed by other road expansion projects.
-Plans to widen the existing route through Harker Heights to the I-35 intersection in Belton from four lanes to six lanes began in April 2018 and are ongoing.
+Plans to widen the existing route through Harker Heights to the I-35 intersection in Belton from four lanes to six lanes began in April 2018 and was completed in June 2023.
+A $140,000 project to put up two new welcome signs in Nolanville was started in May 2023.
+The two-lane expressway bypass of Copperas Cove opened on January 29, 2015.